fatso83/node-file-builder/README.md

 how Prepros does this, and so any issues with that should be filed in the Prepros project.

+# API notes
+We are just working directly with the innards of Prepros, so if you want to know about *all* the different overrides you can look into the `config` module of PrePros.

+Some quick notes

+##builder.javascript(fileOptions, projectOptions, callback)
+- *fileOptions.input* (compulsory) name of input file
+- fileOptions.config.customOutput Filename of specific outputfile
+- fileOptions.config.uglify
+- fileOptions.config.sourcemaps
+- fileOptions.config.mangle
+- *projectOptions.config* (compulsory)
+- *projectOptions.path* (compulsory) must be set to .

 # About
 The actual file concatenation logic has been ripped from the insides of PrePros, so thanks to  @subash for releasing those parts under the MIT